Pacific Electric: Public ownership

 The Los Angeles Metropolitan Transit Authority was established in 1951 to study the possibility of establishing a publicly owned monorail line running north from Long Beach to downtown Los Angeles and then west to Panorama City in the San Fernando Valley.
 In 1954, the agency's powers were expanded to allow it to propose a more extensive regional mass-transit system.
 In 1957, it was given the authority to operate transit lines.

 In 1958, the California state government through its Public Utility Commission took over the remaining and most popular lines from Metropolitan Coach Lines.
 The MTA also purchased the remaining streetcar "Yellow Car" lines of the successor of the Los Angeles Railway, then called Los Angeles Transit Lines.
 LARy/LATL had been purchased from the Huntington estate by National City Lines in 1945.
 The MTA started operating all lines as a single system on March 3, 1958.

 The Los Angeles-to-Long Beach passenger rail line served the longest, from July 4, 1902, until April 9, 1961.
 It was both the first and last interurban passenger line of the former Pacific Electric system.
 It was replaced by the Motor Coach 36f ("F" representing Freeway Flyer) route.
 The line, which used long stretches of open country running on private right-of-way, was later utilized when the Southern California RTD was designing and building the Metro Blue Line light rail line.
 The Blue Line, the first modern mass transit line in Los Angeles since the discontinuation of the Red Car service, was first opened in 1990.

-The few remaining trolley-coach routes and narrow gauge streetcar routes of the former Los Angeles Railway "Yellow Cars" were removed in early 1963.
-The public transportation system continued to operate by the Los Angeles MTA until the agency was reorganized and relaunched as the Southern California Rapid Transit District in September 1964.
+The few remaining trolley-coach routes and narrow-gauge streetcar routes of the former Los Angeles Railway "Yellow Cars" were removed in early 1963.
+The public transportation system continued to be operated by the Los Angeles MTA until the agency was reorganized and relaunched as the Southern California Rapid Transit District in September 1964.

-The Interstate Commerce Commission approved merger of Pacific Electric into the Southern Pacific Railroad on August 12, 1965.
+The Interstate Commerce Commission approved the merger of Pacific Electric into the Southern Pacific Railroad on August 12, 1965.
 Prior to the merger, PE's lucrative freight service had been by Southern Pacific diesel-electric locomotives on the heavy-duty PE rail-bed and rails and tripping the "Wig-Wag" crossing signals.